michael-davidis/symfony-rabbitmq-project/README.md

 # Symfony Project

-This project was created using symfony 4 and rabbitmq bundle
+This project was created using Symfony 4, RabbitMQ bundle and Doctrine

 ## How To Run